-Mejwani Maharashtra Chi Food Festival, 180 Degrees, Radisson Mumbai Goregaon
+Mejwani Maharashtra Chi: The Ongoing Maharashtrian Food Festival at 180 Degrees, Radisson Mumbai Goregaon

 Curated by the Youtube Channel Being Marathi and their chefs, this food festival called Mejwani Maharashtra Chi has a lot of interesting Maharashtrian delicacies.
 Each weekend, until 9th December, 180 Degrees in Radisson Mumbai celebrates the flavours of Maharashtra.
 Every Friday.
 Saturday and Sunday, there is a buffet that’s full of the varied fare of Maharashtra, and homestyle authentic dishes across Maharashtra never tasted so good!
 The first weekend showcased dishes from the Western Ghats.
 During the last weekend, the speciality was coastal food.
 In this weekend (Nov 30, Dec 1 and Dec 2), there will be delicacies from the Vidarbha region, whereas in the last weekend (7-9th Dec), there will be an amalgamation of the best specialities across all the regions showcased so far.